freddiehaddad/assembly/README.md

                 |   Stack   |    Runtime Stack
 High Memory     +-----------+
 ```
 In this layout the runtime stack grows from high memory to low memory and any dynamically allocated memory grows from low memory towards high memory.
 More simply put, the heap and the stack grow towards each other.

+## Calling Convention

+You can think of a calling convention as a standard for how functions in a program communicate.
+This agreed upon standard includes:

+* How parameters are passed from the caller to the callee
+* Which registers the callee must preserve for the caller
+* How the program flow from one function to another will happen
+* How a stack frame will be created and destroyed

 ## Function Call Process